pycontribs/pyrax/docs/cloud_servers.md

 ### Additional Parameters to Create()
 There are several optional parameters that you can include when creating a server.
-Here are the two most common:
+Here are the most common:

 `meta` - An arbitrary dict of up to 5 key/value pairs that can be stored with the server.
 Note that the keys and values must be simple strings, and not numbers, datetimes, tuples, or anything else.